|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 12: Thimphu

 Bhutan is the only country whose government is officially Buddhist and as such, a walk through the streets of Thimphu is a walk unlike any other in the world.
 We visit the National Memorial Chorten built in 1974 in memory of the Third King of Bhutan.
-Later visit the Mini Zoo to see a real life Takin, the national animal of Bhutan.
+Later visit the Mini Zoo to see a real life Takin (a goat-antelope), the national animal of Bhutan.

 Day 13: To Punakha via Dochula Pass, Punakha Dzong